 Product Assurance (Q-branch)

-The prime objective of Product Assurance is to assure that the Space Products accomplish their defined mission objectives and more specifically that they are Safe, Available and Reliable.
+The prime objective of Product Assurance is to assure that the Space Products accomplish their defined mission objectives and more specifically that they are safe, available and reliable.
 In support of project Risk Management, PA assures an adequate identification, appraisal, prevention and control of technical risks within project constraints.

 Table 5-3 presents an overview of the disciplines covered by ECSS product assurance branch.
 It is not intended to be exhaustive.